 If I have to name one country where I found it challenging to find vegetarian or vegan food, then it has to be Almaty in Kazakhstan.
 We as a family had a difficult time as it is a meat-eating nation.
 They relish horse meat the most.
 Thankfully, we had packed in some ready-to-eat meals and vegetarian snacks for the three days of our stay.
 Also, my handy travel kit of groceries came in handy to cook food on our own at the Airbnb.
 However, the people went out of their way to help us!

 By Daria from The Discovery Nut

 Lisbon might seem like a tough place to find a vegan restaurant.
-After all, the Portuguese cuisine is heavily influenced by seafood, and looking for a plant-based eatery in Lisbon definitely takes a bit of an effort.
+After all, Portuguese cuisine is heavily influenced by seafood, and looking for a plant-based eatery in Lisbon definitely takes some effort.
 However, if you know where to look for it, you can easily find vegan restaurants in Lisbon.
-As a matter of fact, the number of vegan restaurants in Lisbon has been growing, and now there’s at least a dozen of them!
+As a matter of fact, the number of vegan restaurants in Lisbon has been growing, and now there are at least a dozen of them!

-Among some of my favorites are Zenith Brunch and Cocktails that offers perfect brunch options before you start your day of sightseeing.
+Among some of my favourites are Zenith Brunch and Cocktails, which offers perfect brunch options before you start your day of sightseeing.
 It’s a great alternative to a breakfast buffet or just a regular breakfast at your hotel.
-However, make sure to arrive early: This is a popular location, and it’s not uncommon to have to stand in line before you are able to get inside.
+However, make sure to arrive early: This is a popular location, and it’s not uncommon to have to stand in line before you can get inside.